East Rail line: Proposal

 The United Kingdom and China signed an agreement to cooperate on the construction of a railway from Kowloon to Canton (now Guangzhou).
 The whole project was 87 mi long, with 22 mi in the British Section and 65 mi for the Chinese Section.
-However, the English could earn 65% of the income while China could only earn 35% of it.
 Construction started in 1906.
 The most difficult section was the approx. 7200-foot-long (2195 m) Beacon Hill Tunnel, and about a hundred workers died in the construction.

 Construction

 The construction was mainly carried out by the Chinese.
 The government built camps in Kowloon to support the construction.
 Most of the railway alignment was on flat land, so construction was relatively easy in those places, however, the construction of the Beacon Hill Tunnel involved digging and blasting.
 The tunnel's two ends were of soft soil, but the centre was granite.
 This caused a delay in construction as it was not suitable to use explosives at the two ends while the explosives could not blast off a lot of rock in the centre.